1KHA/dhwmk/memory-bank/activeContext.md

     - `/api/participant/submit-milestone/route.ts`: Stores milestone submissions in 'milestones' folder
   - Files are now stored in Vercel Blob storage with public access URLs stored in the database

+### Excel Export Functionality
+- **Teams Data Export:** Implemented Excel export for teams data in the admin dashboard:
+  - Added `xlsx` package to the project for Excel file generation
+  - Created export functionality in the teams page (`src/app/admin-hackton-dashboard/teams/page.tsx`)
+  - Implemented a comprehensive export that includes:
+    - A "Teams" worksheet with all team details
+    - A "Participants" worksheet with all participant details
+  - Export includes all data (not just filtered/paginated data)
+  - Files are generated client-side and downloaded directly to the user's device
+  - Added success/error toast notifications for the export process

 ## 3. Next Steps
 - **Test Registration Form:** Verify that the updated registration form works correctly with new CSV questions
 - **Deploy to Vercel:** All build issues have been resolved, ready for deployment